darylsew/visualizer/README.md

 1/17: If the due date is the next day, devote this day to debugging; host the project on the server, pass it around, see what people think, see what errors they can find or find out if our README is good enough for someone without much background in technology.
 1/18: Earliest possible project due date.

-But please try to get things done a day or two before the above deadlines - we're on a tight schedule.
-We are currently several days behind schedule.
+Well, that didn't quite work out, did it... but okay.
+UI will be done 1/20, visualizers by 1/21, polishing & merging on 1/22.

 Visualizers
 -----------
 <b>Everyone will write a visualizer.</b>
-*   Figure out what graphics libraries would be best used for visualization (html canvas, svg, javascript libraries like three.js, d3.js, raphael, etc); we might want to have some discussion about this.
-*   Write a function that takes inputs from wavProcess, then draws cool stuff (this is the most important part of the project, as we're doing a music visualizer).
+*   Write something in three.js that takes inputs from {{centroids}} {{frequencies}} and {{volumes}} and draws cool things based on them.
 *   If your function sucks, google stuff to figure out how to draw stuff that looks cooler.
 Check out other visualizers and try to make ours have effects comparable in quality/etc.

 Individual Task Distribution